davedigi/davedigi/README.md

 - 🌱 I am currently taking a course with a teacher to converse and work with english speaking people
 - 📄 I'm currently collaborating with lektor.it, a leading company on a national level for applications on smartphones in the field of meter reading, data collection on the territory and postal delivery.

-- :computer: Last work was in a team that delved into vanilla js and typescript for the development of a **frontend framework** from scratch
+- :computer: Last work was in a team that delved into vanilla js and typescript for the development of a **frontend framework** from scratch in Fintech field (ATM)

 - 👨‍💻 Some of my projects are available at [https://wimdeveloper.vercel.app](https://wimdeveloper.vercel.app)